crystal-lang/rfcs/text/0002-execution-contexts.md

-Finally, the isolated context could extend the concurrent context, taking advantage of having a single fiber to run —in practice we want to have a distinct implementation since we should only have to deal with the thread's main fiber and the isolated fiber.
+Finally, the isolated context could extend the concurrent context, taking advantage of having a single fiber to run —in practice we want to have a distinct implementation since we should only have to deal with the isolated fiber and the thread's main fiber that runs the event loop or parks the thread.

 ```crystal
 class Fiber::ExecutionContext::Isolated < Fiber::ExecutionContext::Concurrent